Nicole J. Wen

 LECTURER & LAB INSTRUCTOR

-I am currently a Lecturer in Psychology at Brunel University London.
+I am currently a Lecturer in Psychology at Brunel University of London.
 I was a lab instructor and teaching assistant in the Psychology Department at the University of Texas at Austin.
 Please feel free to contact me for a summary of my teaching evaluations, teaching statement, and sample syllabus.

 HONORS THESIS ADVISOR